 Helping your small business clients navigate the challenges of winter weather is crucial for their safety and continuing and maintaining operations.
-While winter preaparedness focus is often on staying open for business, it’s equally important to consider employee safety.
+While winter preparedness often focuses on staying open for business, it’s equally important to consider employee safety.
 Here’s a comprehensive guide to help your clients prepare and address the impact of winter weather on their business.

 Navigating Employee Pay